 The Occupational Medicine curriculum provides an opportunity for housestaff to engage in the prevention, diagnosis, management, and investigation of diseases stemming from the workplace and other patient environments.

-The Division of Pulmonary Medicine includes 14 full-time and 11 voluntary faculty.
+The Division of Pulmonary Medicine includes both full-time and voluntary faculty.
 Prime teaching sites include the Inpatient and Critical Care Units at each of the training sites.
 Outpatient pulmonary clinics, a tuberculosis clinic, a sleep disorders laboratory, and Occupational Medicine opportunities provide exposure to a wide variety of ambulatory pulmonary problems.
 Major research interests include the pathogenesis of acute and chronic respiratory failure and the role of surfactant in acute and chronic diffuse lung disease.

 The Division of Rheumatology at the University of Connecticut is widely recognized for the depth of clinical experiences it offers to residents.
-Six full-time faculty supervise clinical educational activities at UConn Health and the Newington VA Medical Center, with more than 5,000 outpatient visits annually.
+Full-time faculty supervise clinical educational activities at UConn Health and the Newington VA Medical Center, with more than 5,000 outpatient visits annually.
 Residents may also elect to participate in a broad range of research topics, from basic immunology and molecular biology to clinical investigations, epidemiology and therapeutic trials.
 Preceptorship experiences with community-based faculty are available to residents as well.